Catbuttes/ntlm-response/Readme.md

 |timeout |4 |The plugin timed out while awaiting the HTTP connection to complete|
 |dns_error |5 |There was a DNS error while attempting to connect to the host (not returned)|
 |response_status_code_mismatch |6 |The option response_status_code_match was used, and the status code of the response didn't |match the value.

+## Additions from http_response

+This does have one addition that is missing from http_response.
+It will allow you to specify optional header fields to return as metrics - as well as tags.
+This is intended for servers like SharePoint which will return some metrics in their http response headers.
+This is done using the `http_header_metrics` mapping.
+To specify the metric type (integer, string or float) simply add the appropriate suffix to the metric name.
+This will be removed when the metrics are returned.